 The next thing you’ll want to do is assess the damage.
 If there are just a few brown spots on the leaves, you do not need to repot your plant.
 Let your plant dry out for two weeks or more until the roots have adequate time to recover.
 Remove the affected leaves and make sure your plant has enough sunlight.

 If you’re not sure whether your plant has wet roots, you can use a moisture meter to make sure the roots are drying out between waterings.
 Then, your plant should recover with proper drainage and watering.
 Take a look at our Ultimate Guide to Watering Your Fiddle Leaf Fig here to learn more about proper watering.

 However, if the damage is severe or spreading rapidly, you’ll want to perform root surgery and repot your fiddle leaf fig. Remove your plant from its pot and hose down the root ball.
 Cut away any brown, mushy roots.
-Make sure you have proper drainage and repot with fast draining house plant soil.
+Make sure you have proper drainage and repot with fast-draining house plant soil like this.
 Follow good watering practices in the future to make sure the problem doesn’t recur.

 2. Brown Spots on Fiddle Leaf Fig Leaves From a Bacterial Infection